gscrow/dressipi-com/_posts/2021-03-08-driving-better-predictions-with-better-outfit-algorithms.markdown

 ## Rules

 However, templates don’t handle combinations of different garment attributes and how they can be styled together.
 For that purpose, we introduced a set of outfit rules where combinations of attributes that cannot go together are listed - e.g. animal print dress shouldn’t be styled with an animal print jacket.
 Rules are written by senior stylists and can be easily and quickly updated as new trends may “break” rules already set.
-For example, a pink-and-red colour-blocking trend showed up a few years ago and we promptly incorporated it within our rules.
+For example, a pink-and-red color-blocking trend showed up a few years ago and we promptly incorporated it within our rules.

 ## Creating the outfits